-- 9.12 Paragraph 75 of the Framework also states that planning policies should protect and enhance public rights of way and access. - 9.13 However the village lacks a continuous footpath around the built-up area.
+9.12 Paragraph 102 of the Framework states that transport issues should be considered from the earliest stages of plan making and development proposals so that opportunities to promote walking, cycling and public transport are identified and pursued.
+Paragraph 104d) adds that planning policies should provide for high quality walking and cycling networks and supporting facilities.
+9.13 However the village lacks a continuous footpath around the built-up area.
 The addition of such would greatly enhance pedestrian safety.